dev-sec/ansible-collection-hardening/roles/ssh_hardening/README.md

 ## After using the role Ansibles template/copy/file module does not work anymore

-If you use this role to disable SFTP (`stfp_enabled: false`) you will get errors.
+If you use this role to disable SFTP (`sftp_enabled: false`) you will get errors.
 Ansible uses by default SFTP to transfer files to the remote hosts.
 You have to set `scp_if_ssh = True` in your ansible.cfg.
 This way Ansible uses SCP to copy files.
 If your control node uses OpenSSH version 8.8 or above, you also need to set `scp_extra_args = "-O"`, since starting with that version the `scp` utility also defaults to using SFTP.

 ## Changing the default port and idempotency